 Stephen, in 2010, based up at Sinamatella and commenced the rhino monitoring program.
 However, Stephen soon found that he was having to assist Parks in many aspects of their operations, not just the rhino monitoring.
 He ended up helping on ranger deployments, anti-poaching, carrying diesel to pumps, fixing pumps, installing donated solar pump units, Parks staff welfare, helping provide for tourist camp sites, plus a host of other duties, as Parks had the enthusiasm and ability, but not the vehicles and equipment to undertake these tasks.

 The operations of the Trust were, in 2011, then extended to the Zambezi National Park, close to the renowned Victoria Falls, where Trevor has been instrumental in reviving the Chamabonda Vlei section of the Park, by resuscitating old boreholes, drilling new ones, installing solar pumping units and restoring pans after many years of neglect.
-He also assisted Parks on road development, fire management and controlled burning programs, anti-poaching, monitoring game populations, so as to restore this park to its former status..
+He also assisted Parks on road development, fire management and controlled burning programs, anti-poaching, monitoring game populations, renovating and building new game viewing hides, so as to restore this park to its former status..

 Bhejane Trust then further expanded its conservation programs to cover the Kazuma Pan National Park, where we have revived game water points and have solar units pumping into three pans, plus we have assisted with infrastructural work and roads., plus staff support.